-Splitting your own BCH/BCHA and SLP tokens safely is possible using the non-custodial Electron Cash wallet.
-This method only works with Electron Cash version 4.2.0, it seems they have disabled the ability to switch networks in the latest release without going through the console.
-It also requires that the BCH & SLP tokens held at block 661,648 have not moved from the wallet since.
-As long as you’re sending to an address within your own wallet, there should be no risk for losing your coins.
+As long as you’re sending to an address within your own wallet, there is no risk for losing your coins.
 You will need an existing Electron Cash (for BCH only) or Electron Cash SLP (for BCH/SLP) wallet.
-You can also use seed words or a WIF private key that you can import into Electron Cash, which contains the BCH/SLP that you held at the block of the chain split.
+You can also use seed words or a WIF private key to import into Electron Cash/SLP, which contains the BCH or SLP that you held at the block of the chain split.

-It is NOT necessary to split your coins or tokens.
-By doing so, you recieve the same number of coins/tokens on the BCHA chain.
-This guide essentially explains how to switch between chains and send BCH(N) to one address, and BCHA to another address, all within your own Electron Cash wallet and addresses.
+Note that it is NOT necessary to split your coins or tokens.
+By doing so, you will recieve the same number of coins/tokens held at the split on the BCHA chain.
+This guide essentially explains how to switch between chains and send BCH(N) to one address & BCHA to another address, all within your own Electron Cash wallet and addresses.
 You don’t need to trust another platform or exchange to do it for you.
 Please be aware, we are not responsible for any lost funds resulting from your actions (if you send to an address you don’t own).

 - Open existing Electron Cash wallet or create a new wallet using existing seed words (that hold coins you want to split).